continuouspipe/continuouspipe/documentation/content/quick-start/configuring-a-cluster.md

 weight: 30
 ---
-Before a Flow can be used it needs to know where to deploy to.
-This is done in the "Clusters" tab of the Team.
+Before a flow can be used it needs to know where to deploy to.
+This is done in the "Clusters" tab of the project.
 You'll be prompted to add a new cluster configuration.

 ![](/images/quick-start/project-cluster-overview-no-cluster.png)